Bosnians: Identification

-According to the latest official population census made in Bosnia and Herzegovina, most of the population identified with Bosniak, Croat or Serb ethnicity.
-Some people identified with "Bosnian" nationality, however these are listed under the category "Others" (along with all the other options such as ethnic Muslims, Jews, Romas etc.).
-According to the latest population census (2013), there were around 2.7% "Others".
+According to the 2013 population census in Bosnia and Herzegovina, most of the population identified with Bosniak (50.1%), Croat (15.4%) or Serb (30.8%) ethnicity.
+1.1% identified as "Bosnian", amongst a total of 2.7% who identified as "Others" (including ethnic Muslims, Jews, Roma, etc.).
+The remainder did not state their ethnicity.

-The CIA World Factbook, used in this article as a source for numbers, does not mention a sole "Bosnian" nationality.
-Instead, it mentions "Bosnian(s), Herzegovinian(s)", thereby emphasizing the regional significance and equity between the terms.

 Ethnic minorities in this territory, such as Jews, Roma, Albanians, Montenegrins and others, may consider "Bosnian" as an adjective modifying their ethnicity (e.g. "Bosnian Roma") to indicate place of residence.
 Other times, they use (with equal rights) the term "Herzegovinians".

 In addition, a sizable population in Bosnia and Herzegovina believe that the term "Bosnians" defines a people who constitute a distinct collective cultural identity or ethnic group.
-According to the latest (2013) census, however, this population does not rise above 2.7%.
+According to the latest (2013) census, however, this population does not rise above 1.05%.
+Of them, 56.65% are Islamic/Muslim, 30.93% are irreligious, 5.15% are Eastern Orthodox and 5.09% are Catholic.

 In a 2007 survey conducted by the United Nations Development Programme (UNDP), 57% of those surveyed primarily identified by an ethnic designation, while 43% opted for "being a citizen of Bosnia-Herzegovina".
 In addition, 75% of the surveyors answered positively to the question "As well as thinking of yourself as a [Bosniak, Croat, Serb], do you also think of yourself as being a citizen of the whole of Bosnia-Herzegovina?".
-In the same survey, 43% said that they identify as a citizen of Bosnia-Herzegovina as the primary identity, 14% identified with a specific ethnic or religious group, while 41% chose the dual identity.
+In the same survey, 43% said that they identify as a citizen of Bosnia-Herzegovina as the primary identity, 14% identified with a specific ethnic or religious group, and 41% chose the dual identity.

 According to a study conducted by the University of Montenegro, Faculty for Sport and Physical Education in Nikšić, Montenegro and the University of Novi Sad in Serbia, Bosnian people are the tallest in the world.